All you need to know about Auckland's Victopia apartment tower: shedding, leaks and defects

 • Cladding, balconies focus of NZ's biggest leaky building case

-At the time the owners sued the developers and builder in 2016, Victopia was New Zealand's biggest leaky building litigation, with a sum of $42m cited by lawyer Gareth Lewis.
+At the time the owners sued the developers and the builder in 2016, Victopia was New Zealand's biggest leaky building litigation, with a sum of $42m cited by lawyer Gareth Lewis.

 Here's all you need to know.